jonnyweatherly/aajonusnet/texts/QNA/Primal Diet Workshop + Q&A Of July 21, 2007 (School Of Life).md

 Location: Chevy Chase, Maryland

 Note: This workshop is often found online as "WS_SOL_2007" and "WS_CC_2007_07_21".
-The video found online combines clip segments in the wrong order; the text below follows the correct sequence.
+They combine clip segments in the wrong order; the video above & the text below follow the **correct sequence**.

 A: Are we ready?
 There are some people that need to sit in the back, or have they gone out to the other room?
 Is it too hot there in those seats, probably?
 Sun beating in through there.
 Are Ray and Lindsey going to sit in those seats, or somebody else out there?